2002–03 San Antonio Spurs season

-The season saw Tim Duncan earn his second consecutive NBA MVP Award, averaging 23.3 points, 12.9 rebounds and 2.9 blocks per game.
-He was named to the All-NBA First Team, the NBA All-Defensive First Team, and was selected for the 2003 NBA All-Star Game.
-In addition, second-year guard Tony Parker showed improvement, averaging 15.5 points and 5.3 assists per game, while Stephen Jackson provided the team with 11.8 points and 1.6 steals per game, and sixth man Malik Rose contributed 10.4 points and 6.4 rebounds per game off the bench.
-Robinson averaged 8.5 points, 7.9 rebounds and 1.7 blocks per game, which were career lows, while Ginóbili contributed 7.6 points per game off the bench, and was named to the NBA All-Rookie Second Team, and Bruce Bowen provided with 7.1 points per game, and was named to the NBA All-Defensive Second Team.
-Head coach Gregg Popovich was named Coach of the Year.
-Duncan also finished in fourth place in Defensive Player of the Year voting, while Parker finished in fourth place in Most Improved Player voting.
-This season marked the official beginning of the Big Three era, and the end of the Twin Towers era.
-The trio of Duncan, Parker, and Ginóbili would lead the Spurs to win 3 more championships (2005, 2007, and 2014).
+Tim Duncan averaged 23.3 points, 12.9 rebounds and 2.9 blocks per game, and was named the NBA Most Valuable Player of the Year for the second consecutive year; he was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+In addition, second-year guard Tony Parker showed improvement, averaging 15.5 points and 5.3 assists per game, while Stephen Jackson provided the team with 11.8 points and 1.6 steals per game, sixth man Malik Rose contributed 10.4 points and 6.4 rebounds per game off the bench, and Robinson averaged 8.5 points, 7.9 rebounds and 1.7 blocks per game, which were career-lows.
+Meanwhile, Ginóbili contributed 7.6 points and 1.4 steals per game off the bench, and was named to the NBA All-Rookie Second Team, Bruce Bowen provided with 7.1 points per game and 101 three-point field goals, but struggled only shooting .404 in free-throw percentage, and was named to the NBA All-Defensive Second Team, and Steve Smith contributed 6.8 points per game.

+During the NBA All-Star weekend at the Philips Arena in Atlanta, Georgia, Duncan was selected for the 2003 NBA All-Star Game, as a member of the Western Conference All-Star team.
+Meanwhile, Parker and Ginóbili were both selected for the NBA Rookie Challenge Game, as Parker was a member of the Sophomores team, while Ginóbili was a member of the Rookies team.
+Duncan also finished in fourth place in Defensive Player of the Year voting, with Bowen finishing in seventh place, while Parker finished in fourth place in Most Improved Player voting, with Jackson finishing tied in 18th place, Rose finished in sixth place in Sixth Man of the Year voting, and Ginóbili finished in fourth place in Rookie of the Year voting.
+This season marked the official beginning of the Big Three era, and the end of the Twin Towers era; the trio of Duncan, Parker, and Ginóbili would lead the Spurs to win 3 more championships in 2005, 2007, and 2014.